takanori-fujiwara/d3-gallery-javascript/README.md

 ## Motivation
 One of biggest strengths of D3 is in its example gallery.
 This gallery makes (or used to make) trying various visualizations with D3 easier.
 However, in my opinion, integrating D3 into Observable (although Observable is a great interactive environment) makes using D3 examples directly in JavaScript code (much more) difficult.
-(I generally agree with this post: https://talk.observablehq.com/t/i-want-to-learn-d3-i-don-t-want-to-learn-observable-is-that-ok/1957/35.
+(I generally agree with [this post](https://talk.observablehq.com/t/i-want-to-learn-d3-i-don-t-want-to-learn-observable-is-that-ok).
 Unlike Python in Jupyter Notebook, we cannot make runnable code by copying-and-pasting from Observable code.)

 While there is an example of how to convert Observable code to vanilla JavaScript, at least for me (as a researcher studying visualization several years), the conversion is still time-consuming.
 Also, there is a way to embed Observable code, but, this might be not preferable in some situations (e.g., to avoid additional dependency to Observable).